 Dr. Rawlins has published and lectured extensively on spine surgery.
 He is an active participant in Cornell University Medical School and provides important educational instruction to fellows, residents, and medical students.
 He regularly donates his time in the teaching and education of spine surgery in West Africa.

-Dr. Rawlins has an interest in sports related injuries and currently serves as the spine consultant for the New York Knicks basketball team, the New York Mets baseball team, and the Iona College Athletics Department.
+Dr. Rawlins has an interest in sports related injuries and currently serves as the spine consultant for the New York Knicks basketball team, the New York Mets baseball team, and the Iona University Athletics Department.

 With a background in engineering in addition to his medical degree, Dr. Rawlins is highly knowledgeable of the latest advances in surgical implants and techniques.
 His expertise has led to the development of numerous patents used in complex spine surgery.

 Adult and pediatric Scoliosis and Kyphosis surgery including multiplanar revision deformity surgery